TechnologyTim/dmenu/README.md

 # dmenu
-My build of dmenu including all of my customisations (theme, font, prompt, etc.).
+My build of dmenu including all of my customisations (theme, font, prompt, patches, etc.).
 This is originally built for OpenBSD.